sunnyhxu/MASTER/README.md

 # MASTER
 This is the final project of team **Money is All You Need** for Brown CSCI1470 Deep Learning in Spring 2025.
-We will reimplement the AAAI-2024 paper: **MASTER: Market-Guided Stock Transformer for Stock Price Forecasting** by Li et al. (2024) and predict US stock prices by training on the Global Factor Data.
+We re-implemented the AAAI-2024 paper: **MASTER: Market-Guided Stock Transformer for Stock Price Forecasting** by Li et al. 2024 and predicted U.S. stock prices by training on the Global Factor Dataset.

 ## Current Progress
-- We have implemented the paper in Tensorflow, with some minor erros in data processing to be fixed.
-- We have collected open source data in .pkl format ready to train on and relevant data from Global Factor Data.
+- We have re-implemented the paper in Tensorflow and preprocessed the Global Factor Dataset.
+- We have trained our model on this dataset and collected metrics to evaluate its performances.
+- We have documented our model, challenges, and our reflection.

 ## Future works
-- We need to improve our implementation to train on existing data and we can evaluate the results.
-In specific, we should improve on data loading, model loading, and model saving functions.
-- We can find baseline models to run on our dataset and compare performances.
-- If time permitted, we will find a larger variety of data (e.g. different time periods, countries, or even different formats such as texts) to improve our model's performance.
+- We plan to build a multimodal model that is able to incorporate text data on the financial markets and improve the performance.

 ## References
 ### Paper